ProfRedacted/CA_Learning_Task/README.md

 4) Press Space to play the program and Space to pause again
 5) Lastly, press "R" to reset the board to try out a new starting state

-Addionally, you can press "G" to randomly select a starting state.
+Addionally, you can press "G" to randomly generate a starting state.

 This is the definition for the Elementary CA of rule 184